Stanley Johnson discovers the Mediterranean’s best-kept secret

 What to See

-- Diocletian’s Palace – A Roman imperial residence turned living city; now a UNESCO World Heritage site.
+- Split:- Diocletian’s Palace – A Roman imperial residence turned living city; now a UNESCO World Heritage site.

 - Cathedral of St Domnius – Formerly Diocletian’s mausoleum; one of the oldest cathedrals in the world still in use.